lleonart1984/Rendering-Project-using-DX12/Readme.md

 ```

 Notice shaders are loaded (declared as exported by this library) and fill the handle present in the Context() object.
 The `Context()` method references to the RT pipeline manager that loaded this library.
 This is convenient to have only one object with the shader handles.
-Imaging there are three different libraries with shaders definitions required by a program.
+Imagine there are three different libraries with shaders definitions required by a program.
 Instead of having the same shaders handles replicated in the RT Pipeline Manager object, the library object and the program object, we propose to have them only as fields of the `RTPipelineManager` subclass and the refers to them from other objects using the `Context()` method.
 The template is used to specify the `RTPipelineManager` type used to load this library, this way, the Context method will be statically typed to the context where this library is being used.

 ### Defining a Ray Tracing Program